 There is bio-neurological evidence gathered from animal experiments that support the purported effects mentioned above, supporting the abovementioned research and the hundreds of years of anecdotal evidence from traditional Indian medicine.

-Ashwagandha as part of the Queal Boost
+Ashwagandha as part of the Queal Flow

 As you can read above, Ashwagandha has a quite definitive positive effect on certain aspects of bio-neurology, with a lot of signs pointing towards additional positive cognitive effects as well.
 More research needs to be done before those other claims can be solidified.

-Adding Ashwagandha to our Queal Boost increases the clarity of mind, as already enhanced by the L-Theanine, by reducing levels of stress.
+Adding Ashwagandha to our Queal Flow increases the clarity of mind, as already enhanced by the L-Theanine, by reducing levels of stress.
 It also enhances the neuroprotective effects of the CDP-Choline, and may even improve your quality of sleep (though this is not successfully supported by well-founded research).